 – Chambers UK

-Lincoln House Chambers and members are regularly ranked in the Legal Guides for providing a first-class service.
+Both Lincoln House Chambers and many of the individual members are regularly ranked in the leading Legal Guides for being leaders in the fields and providing a first-class service.

 All members of Chambers are registered with both the BSB and the ICO.
 To access the Barristers’ Register page on the BSB’s website please click here.
 The Barristers’ Register shows (1) who has a current practising certificate, and (2) whether a barrister has any disciplinary findings against them.